 Then contact the Special Services Sector (Sector Servicios Especiales) at (054) (911) 2821-2531, Monday through Friday from 9 AM to 9 PM, in order to confirm the receipt of the form.
 We will then email you a sworn statement for the use of the Oxygen Concentrator that you must sign and submit on the day of the flight at the departure airport.

-• AIRPORT: submit the medical form (MEDIF) completed by your doctor (original form and two copies).
+submit the medical form (MEDIF) completed by your doctor (original form and two copies).
 Please bear in mind show up times: for Domestic flights, 3 hours before the departure of your flight; and for Regional/International flights, 5 (five) hours before the departure of your flight.
+Aerolíneas Argentinas does not provide this service.

-• CHECK IN: you will have to check in at the priority assistance counter.
+• CHECK IN: You will have to check in at the airport.
+Approach the priority assistance desks and submit the MEDIF Form and the sworn statement for the use of an Oxygen Concentrator.

 If you use any of these devices, you should take into account that: